mbrt/keygen-post/post.md

 ...
 ```

-And the answer is 42... as we know.
+And the answer is the string "+42"... as we know.